 Today, Walmart announced that they will join the Reboot Representation Tech Coalition as an Executive Member.
-We are excited to have their support as we work towards our goal of doubling the number of Black, Latinx, and Native American women graduating with computing degrees by 2025.
+We are excited to have their support as we work towards our goal of doubling the number of Black, Latinas, and Native American women graduating with computing degrees by 2025.

 As the largest private employer in the U.S., Walmart’s commitment shows that companies continue to believe in the power of targeted approaches in yielding a more representative and equitable tech workforce.